The KF1 Karting Circuit: A Walkthrough

 Driving the Birel kart

 I felt the added power immediately when I floored the throttle; the little rascal kicked tyre marbles into the openings in my shorts, and braking for the hairpins became a must.
-One difference which separated KF1 from Kartright was the absence of rumble strips on the entry and exit of each corner.
+One difference that separated KF1 from Kartright was the absence of rumble strips on the entry and exit of each corner.
 I could take a wide line on the painted run-off areas without breaking my teeth.
-The Tecpro barriers had a lot of give so sliding wide into them caused no lasting damage.
+Sliding into the Tecpro barriers caused no lasting damage.

 Cost for a 10 min fun kart run